 10. Sala VIP PREMIUM Lounge, TERMINAL 4 floor 0, arrivals hall

-Sala VIP PREMIUM Lounge, open 7 am to 23:00 pm, offers VIP services including check-in and fast track, Premium parking, baggage check-in, escorting to the plane on the runway, private security checkpoint, and baggage reclaim.
-It also has catering, press, and books, meeting rooms, relaxation lounge, and showers.
-This lounge must be booked in advance and paid for with a credit card or by bank transfer.
+Sala VIP PREMIUM Lounge, open 7:00 am – 23:00 pm, offers VIP services including check-in and fast track, Premium parking, baggage check-in, escorting to the plane on the runway, private security checkpoint, and baggage reclaim.
+It also has catering, press, books, meeting rooms, relaxation lounge, and showers.
+This lounge must be booked in advance and paid for with a credit card or bank transfer.

 Photo Courtesy of The Luxury Travel Expert.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.